cpjobling/eg-247-textbook/fourier_series/1/worksheet9.md

 #### Spectrum of 1kHz triangle waveform

+![Spectrum of 1kHz triangle wavform.](pictures/1kHz_saw_fft.png "Spectrum of 1kHz triangle wavform.")

++++ {"slideshow": {"slide_type": "notes"}}

 Clearly showing peaks at fundamental, 1/9, 1/25, 1/7 and 1/49 at 3rd, 5th and 7th harmonic frequencies.
 Note for triangle, harmonics decline in amplitude as the reciprocal of the square of $n$.

-![Spectrum of 1kHz triangle wavform.](pictures/1kHz_saw_fft.png "Spectrum of 1kHz triangle wavform.")

 +++ {"slideshow": {"slide_type": "slide"}}